-Example: The target audience for my YA fantasy romance fiction novel on vampire love are females aged 13 to 27 who are still in school and live in the U.S. They love to hang out on TikTok and Instagram.
+Try describing your target audience in a few sentences.
+Here’s an example: The target audience for my YA fantasy romance fiction novel on vampire love are females aged 13 to 27 who are still in school and live in the U.S. They love to hang out on TikTok and Instagram.
 And they also enjoy the Twilight series by Stephanie Meyer.

 With the example above, it’d make the most sense to focus on TikTok and Instagram for social media promotions.
 Also, the author’s tone of voice when communicating with readers would be youthful and personable (with the use of a lot of emojis!)